sarahmonster/triggersandsparks/_posts/2016-06-30-sunset-british-empire.md

 ---
 Last week, I discovered a sense of patriotism.

-I am never had a strong sense of nationalistic identity.
+I have never had a strong sense of nationalistic identity.
 I'm not emotionally invested in the outcomes of sports games, the only flag I own is from the USSR, and I don't fully understand why people tear up at national anthems.
 The strongest inkling of national pride I have ever felt was when I watched that episode of <em>Doctor Who</em> with Winston Churchill.
 (In hindsight, that may have been extremely patriotic of me.
 It could only really be more quintessentially British if everyone were drinking tea and moaning about the weather.)

 I was born in England.
 My first memories are of the UK.
 We moved to the Netherlands after my little sister was born; I spoke Dutch at school, and English at home.
 A few years later, we moved to Canada.
 In a misguided attempt to fit in, I developed a mental chart of English-to-English "translations" and picked up an accent that more closely resembled that of the American south than Canada.
 Some years later, I watched my dad's citizenship ceremony and thought the whole thing was a bit strange.